ireneorichie/docs/contributing/CONTRIBUTING.md

 ---
+title: "Knative contributor guidelines"
-title: "Contributing to Knative"
+linkTitle: "Contributing to Knative"
-linkTitle: "Contributing"
-weight: 10
+weight: 15
+type: "docs"
 ---

 So, you want to hack on Knative?
 Yay!